Daniel-Mietchen/events/DSI-Lunch-Learn-April-2019.md

 * FAIR: making research **F**indable, **A**ccessible, **I**nteroperable and **R**eusable for both humans and machines
   - *metadata* should be open by default
-  - the curresponding *data* should be as closed as necessary
+  - the corresponding *data* should be as closed as necessary

 # Zooming in